linda-seiter/CMSC115_2258/unit1_lab_intellij/README.md

 8. **Format Output Using String Concatenation**

    - Concatenate strings with other data types (e.g., integers or doubles) using the `+` operator to produce descriptive output.

 9. **Identify and Fix Errors**:

    - Diagnose and correct syntax and logic errors.

-10. **Use Junit to validate Java code:**
+10. **Use JUnit to validate Java code:**
     - Run a JUnit test class to validate a program's output.
     - View and interpret the test result.
     - Use the side-by-side comparison to pinpoint differences between expected